RichardBradley/liquibase.github.com/documentation/preconditions.md

 ### &lt;changeLogPropertyDefined&gt; ###

 Checks whether given [changelog parameter](http://www.liquibase.org/documentation/changelog_parameters#property) is present.
-If a value is also given, it only fails, if the value is not the same as given. //Since 2.0//
+If a value is also given, it only fails, if the value is not the same as given. **Since 2.0**

 {% highlight xml %}
 <changeLogPropertyDefined property="myproperty"/>